Managing complexity when traveling to foreign countries

 So where does that put us in terms of picking countries to visit?

 Well, as I said, it is ultimately a personal choice.

 But looking for flawlessness can be tricky, and limit us.
 And usually, isolation does little in terms of changing things in a country.
-Isolated North Korea hasn’t really brought about massive change in the country.
+Isolated North Korea hasn’t really brought about a massive change in the country.

-So travelling in countries that are vastly different from ours is often a matter of accepting compromises to the way we believe things should be, or accepting complexity that is different from what we know from back home.
+So traveling in countries that are vastly different from ours is often a matter of accepting compromises to the way we believe things should be, or accepting complexity that is different from what we know from back home.

 Here are some Tips and Tricks For Making Dive Travel Easier.

 More Than Partial Solutions

 If you want to make a difference in the world, your vacation plans are only part of the solution.